Axtro-PhysX/BlipKill/README.md

 Thanos is a Python script designed to terminate approximately half of the currently active processes on a system.
 It randomly selects processes to shut down and poofs them from existence!

 ## Warning
 **Use with Caution:** This script can significantly affect system stability and should be used in a controlled environment.
-Running Thanos on a system is not recommended unless for testing or chaos :)
+Running Thanos on a system is not recommended unless for testing or chaos purposes. :)

 ## Requirements
 - Python 3.x